k-monitor/parldata/src/elasticsearch/README.md

 - `filter.date.to`: date of the speech filtering as interval, ending value, optional.
 Requires `filter.date.from` to be specified.
 - `filter.speakers`: filter for the speakers, optional.
 Expects an array of values.
 - `filter.speaker_parties`: filter for the speaker parties, optional.
 Expects an array of values
+- `filter.types`: filter for the speech types, optional.
+Expects an array of values

 Example: